 Thrive Edinburgh and StressLESS Collaboration

-The Mental Health Foundation Scotland partnered with Thrive Edinburgh and secured funding from the Scottish Government Get into Summer funding scheme to support the mental health and wellbeing of young people in Scotland during summer 2021.
+The Mental Health Foundation Scotland partnered with Thrive Edinburgh and secured funding from the Scottish Government Get into Summer funding scheme to support the mental health and wellbeing of young people in Scotland during the summer of 2021.

-Get into Summer aimed to ensure that children and young people most impacted by COVID-19 were supported to create opportunities to socialise, play and reconnect over the 2021 summer holidays.
+Get into Summer aimed to ensure that children and young people impacted by COVID-19 were supported to create opportunities to socialise, play and reconnect over the 2021 summer holidays.

 These organisations delivered summer activities for children and young people across the city.
-The Get into Summer funding allowed them to enhance their planned activities, expand their reach and provide a vital wellbeing focus.
+The Get into Summer funding allowed them to enhance their planned activities, expand their reach and provide a vital well-being focus.

 Around 2400 children and young people participated in this Get into Summer programme.
-The organisations worked hard to address the inequalities and barriers that participants faced which may have impacted if and how they engaged in the summer activities.
-Over 50 different activities were delivered across Edinburgh and further afield including rock climbing, radio workshops and graffiti art.
+The organisations worked hard to address the inequalities and barriers that participants faced, which may have impacted if and how they engaged in the summer activities.
+Over 50 different activities were delivered across Edinburgh and further afield, including rock climbing, radio workshops and graffiti art.

-The training was pitched perfectly, I haven’t been on training that has been so valuable, good use of time and I can really see the benefit of the resource before I’ve even had the chance to start using it
+The training was pitched perfectly, I haven’t been on training that has been so valuable, good use of time, and I can really see the benefit of the resource before I’ve even had the chance to start using it